vseryakov/backendjs/README.md

 - DNS records
   Some config options may be kept in the DNS TXT records and every time a instance is started it will query the local DNS for such parameters.
 Only a small subset of all config parameters support DNS store.
-To see which parmeteres can be stored in the DNS run `bkjs show-help` and look for 'DNS TXT configurable'.
+To see which parameters can be stored in the DNS run `bkjs show-help` and look for 'DNS TXT configurable'.

 # Backend library development (Mac OS X, developers)